krupalshah/Composer/README.md

 - Use `thenProduce...` methods for the task which takes no input but returns an output.
 - Use `thenTransform...` methods for the task which takes an input and converts it into output.

-For example, consider a very straightforward scenario in which some independent data is to be fetched from remote datasource via webservice, converted into csv format, written to a file, and a message is to be printed to the console when all of this is done.<br/>
+For example, consider a very straightforward scenario in which some independent data is to be fetched from remote data source via webservice, converted into csv format, written to a file, and a message is to be printed to the console when all of this is done.<br/>

 Given this information, a chain can be as written as below: